NERSC/timemory-tutorials/tutorial-day-1/library-api/01_basic_component_recording/README.md

-# 01_basic_component_recording
+# Basic Component Recording

-In this subsection we will instrument the `example.cpp` code from the last the section.
+In this subsection we will instrument the [example.cpp](example.cpp) code from the last the section.
 The idea is to collect a set of metrics for different regions in the code.
 Timemory allows to collect a vast set of performance metrics including any use defined set of components.
 In order to set the type of performance metrics that are to be collected Timemory uses components.
-Complete list of components currently available with Timemory can be found here: https://timemory.readthedocs.io/en/develop/components.html#timing-components
+Complete list of components currently available with Timemory can be found here: [timemory.readthedocs.io/en/develop/components.html#timing-components](https://timemory.readthedocs.io/en/develop/components.html#timing-components).

 In this example we intend on collecting the `CPU time` and the `Wall clock time` for different regions of the code.
 To configure timemory to do that we add the below lines in our code:

 ```cpp
 timemory_set_default("wall_clock, cpu_clock");
 ```

 This sets the default components, in next sections we will have a look at how to change the components for different regions of the code.
 To begin collecting the metrics associated with the components for a certain region use the below syntax:

 ```cpp